blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 But until then, here's what I have cooked up.

 I'll proceed from a non-religious perspective.
+A question that most people have is how they can achieve freedom in this world.
+They often feel that their actions are not having the right effect, and that the world is harming them.
+That is, they feel as if the world is without order, and they are suffering in this mess.

+To fix that, I'll direct you to the question of what randomness is.
+I had explained this on Instagram early in 2020/21 (as a part of explaining the cryptography involved in cryptocurrencies), however, that was after you sdafadfs.
+So I was dxf

+Anyways, so, when you roll a dice, you get a random number.
+But it's only as random because you have not computed all the weights and forces acting on the die and the trajectory it takes.
+If you carefully throw a die, you can get the desired number with practice.

+Now, we human beings are not really that random.

 Part I:
 Why I cannot lie: